-Lady Gaga Thrills Anthrax, Garth Brooks, Metallica and Gigi Hadid
+Lady Gaga Thrills Anthrax, Garth Brooks, Metallic, And Gigi Hadid

 Lady Gaga has the admiration of her peers in music and fashion.
-Just this week Gaga has made Gigi Hadid, the new Tommy Girl very excited just by wearing her Tommy x Gigi jacket.
-Anthrax is clamoring to work with her, ever since the lady performed with Metallica at the Grammys, and Garth Brooks is singing Gaga’s praises.
+Just this week, Gaga has made Gigi Hadid, the new Tommy Girl, very excited just by wearing her Tommy x Gigi jacket.
+Anthrax is clamoring to work with her ever since the lady performed with Metallica at the Grammys, and Garth Brooks is singing Gaga’s praises.

 Garth Brooks is quoted in The Rolling Stone stating that Lady Gaga is one of his favorite songwriters.